arnaudon/netSALT/README.md

 For the abelian symmetry group U(1), use the main branch 'master'.

-There are several test jupyter-notebooks:
+There are several test jupyter-notebooks based, on a simple small-world graph:

  1. _test_NAQ_U1_closed.ipynb_
   > classic closed quantum graphs, with real wavenumber